Line A (Rome Metro)

 Line A (Linea A) of the Rome Metro runs across the city from the north-west terminus of Battistini to the south-east terminus at Anagnina.
 It intersects with Line B at Termini and with Line C at San Giovanni.
 The line is marked orange on metro maps.

 Normally very crowded, Line A is estimated to transport nearly half a million people daily.

+It is the only line of the Rome Metro that crosses the Tiber.

 History

 In 1959, approval was granted for the construction of a second metropolitan railway line in Rome, from the area of Osteria del Curato to Prati, passing through the city centre and intersecting with the existing line (inaugurated in 1955) at Termini Station.

 Work began in 1964 in the Tuscolana area and immediately ran into unexpected delays and difficulties, an example of which was the disruption caused to traffic in the south-east of Rome by the cut and cover method of digging.
 The work was suspended and resumed 5 years later, with tunnelling machines which, although helping to ease traffic problems, caused vibration damage to buildings.

 Archaeological discoveries were frequent during the work, in particular in the area of Piazza della Repubblica, and required changes to the planning.
 The uncovered remains were put on show in protective glass display cases in Repubblica station.
 The tunnelling work and connected archaeological discoveries were portrayed in Federico Fellini's film Roma.

-The line begun service in 1980, from Anagnina to Ottaviano and took the name of Line A, while the existing Termini-Laurentina line was called Line B. In the early 1990s, work began on an extension to Line A from Ottaviano to Battistini, which opened during 1999 and 2000.
+The line began service in 1980, from Anagnina to Ottaviano and took the name of Line A, while the existing Termini-Laurentina line was called Line B. In the early 1990s, work began on an extension to Line A from Ottaviano to Battistini, which opened during 1999 and 2000.